-The band was formed in 1996 by a couple of members of The Obsessed following that band's demise.
+The band was formed by a couple of members of The Obsessed in 1996 following that band's demise.
 They recruited local singer Pete, jammed for a couple of years, lost bassist Guy Pinhas (formerly of The Obsessed who went on to Acid King and work at Man's Ruin) and signed to Man's Ruin which licensed the album to Rise Above for Europe.
 The band also appeared on the obligatory tribute CD (Black Sabbath on Hydrahead) and released a 7".
 The guitarist, Greg Anderson, and writer Steven O' Malley owned Southern Lord Records.

 The band lost bassist Dalquist mid-2001 and recruited former Trouble man Rob Holzner.
 The band threw in the towel and disbanded in the winter of 2002.

 Southern Lord issued a new Goatsnake EP called Trampled Under Hoof in late 2004.
 The MCD featured three originals and two cover versions.
 Apparently most of the music was recorded in the summer of 2002 and some bass and all the vocals were dubbed in 2004.
 Bass was played by former Kyuss man Scott Reeder.

 Goatsnake reunite for a show at 2010’s Roadburn festival, on April 15-17th at the 013 and Midi Theatre in Tilburg, The Netherlands.
 Guy Pinhas had rejoined.

 Goatsnake's first LP in fifteen years, Black Age Blues, was available in mid-2015 worldwide through Southern Lord Recordings.
 Bassist Renner was the sole new member.